insilichem/garleek/README.rst

 Garleek: QM/MM for humans
 =========================

 Garleek allows you to perform QM/MM calculations by interfacing Gaussian with MM programs via its ``external`` keyword.
-See :ref:`supported-software` for compatible programs.

     |    *Wel loved he garleek, oynons, and eek lekes,*
     |    *And for to drynken strong wyn, reed as blood.*